Moriori: Origin

+The Moriori are descended from the East Polynesians who settled New Zealand and from whom the Māori also descended.
+A group of New Zealand Polynesians migrated from mainland New Zealand to the Chatham Islands.
+Traditions of Moriori genealogy and some features of artefacts suggest that some arrivals may have come directly to the Chathams Islands from East Polynesia.
+The Chathams are no further from Rarotonga than the Coromandel coast is, and it is possible that they were settled separately during the Polynesian exploration of the South Pacific, with most of the immigrants coming from New Zealand later.
+It is clear from artefacts and linguistic evidence that the final migration was from New Zealand.
+Artefacts include obsidian from Mayor Island and argillite from Nelson-Marlborough.
+The Moriori language is closer to the Maori language than to any other Polynesian language, and the two languages share innovations absent from other Polynesian languages.

-The Moriori were hunter-gatherers who lived on the Chatham Islands in isolation from the outside world until the arrival of in 1791.
-They came to the Chathams from mainland New Zealand, and were descendants of the same Polynesians who settled New Zealand and from whom Māori descended.
-Uncertainty surrounds the time of the Moriori arrival.
-Some artefacts from Pitt Island date from the Māori archaic period, estimated to be before AD 1500, but all carbon dating of evidence elsewhere on the islands gives dates after AD 1500.
-Linguistic similarity and genealogical comparisons with Māori on the South Island indicate the Moriori settlers were from south of Cook Strait.
-We know Moriori lack genetic diversity, which points to there being only one arrival, possibly with just one canoe.
-Further educated guesswork points to that arrival being a trading (not war) canoe or canoes (women must have been on board) from the far south that was blown off course while travelling northwards: it could have been taken eastward along the existing ocean current to the Chathams, with archaeological discoveries implying they settled first on Pitt Island before later moving to Chatham Island.
-The Chathams were the last islands in the Pacific to be settled by Polynesians.
+The time of human arrival in the Chathams is uncertain.
+It was by at least about 1500 AD, which is the earliest that cultural remains have been radiocarbon dated to, but artefacts similar to ones that were found in mainland New Zealand and are a century or more older suggest that it was probably earlier.
+Richards (2019) assumed that it was between 1400 and 1500, and proposed that it was around 1450.
+The combination of linguistic and skeletal similarities with Māori of the South Island, and prevailing winds and currents, suggest the settlers likely came from south of Cook Strait.
+Writer Michael King suggested that Moriori likely lack genetic diversity, which points to there being only one arrival, possibly with just one canoe.
+Further guesswork points to that arrival being a trading (not war) canoe or canoes (women must have been on board) from the far south that was blown off course while travelling northwards: it could have been taken eastward along the existing ocean current to the Chathams.
+Archaeological discoveries imply they settled first on Pitt Island before moving to Chatham Island.
+The Chathams seem to be the last Polynesian islands to have been settled.
+The remnants of an oceangoing waka were discovered in August 2024 on the northern coast of Chatham Island and has been dated to around 1440 to 1470.

-Most of what else is known about the Moriori, their culture and their language, is a matter of speculation.
-This is because so much evidence has been lost.
-After the 1835 Māori invasion, all Moriori were either killed, died of newly introduced diseases, or were enslaved.
-The language and culture of the survivors became intermingled with the Māori language and society before records were made by Europeans.
-This makes most of what is now known of the pre-contact Moriori the subject of conjecture.
+Most of what else is known about the pre-contact Moriori, their culture and language is a matter of conjecture, because so much evidence has been lost.
+After the 1835 Māori invasion, all Moriori were either killed, died of newly introduced diseases, or were enslaved, and the language and culture of the survivors became intermingled with the Māori language and society before records were made by Europeans.